Ophelia: No, my lord.

 - In the Smith and Jones book based on the 1980s British comedy series, there's a mock front page of The Anglo-Saxon Chronicle, in the style of a modern British tabloid, which includes a correction notice apologizing for the misspelling of King Cnut's name and assuring readers that the editor responsible has been fired.
 "Stupid cnut."

 - In Ian McEwan's novel Atonement (and the film adaptation), Robbie uses the word twice in a short, obscene love letter which is accidentally delivered to Cecilia, the object of his affection.
-One thing leads to another, and in the end it doesn't turn out well for either of them...
-One of the tracks on the film's soundtrack makes a subtle reference to it—the track's name: "Cee, You And Tea"
+One thing leads to another, and in the end, it doesn't turn out well for either of them...
+One of the tracks on the film's soundtrack makes a subtle reference to it — the track's name: "Cee, You And Tea".
+Cecilia at least finds it Actually Pretty Funny.

 - Its inclusion in Lady Chatterley's Lover was a major issue in the Penguin Books obscenity trial of 1963.
 A much more recent BBC play about the trial included an uncensored reading of the passages in question.
 Post-watershed, naturally.